Log Destination

 append: true

-This key is only relevant if the file key is specified as the path of a local file.
+key is specified as the path of a local file.

 By default, Antora will write log messages to the destination immediately.
-You can control this behavior using the buffer_size and sync keys.

 buffer_size key